hemachaitanya/gitPractice/git.md

 ### What is Kitchen

-Kitchen is a test harness tool to execute Infrastructure as Code(IaC) on one or more platforms To execute in multiple platforms kitchen have a driver plugin architecture.
+Kitchen is a test harness tool to execute Infrastructure as Code(IaC) on one or more platforms To execute in multiple platforms kitchen have a driver plugin architecture

-#